-Understanding the Different Types of Multiple Sclerosis
+What Are the Different Types of Multiple Sclerosis?

 Progressive Relapsing Multiple Sclerosis

-Progressive relapsing multiple sclerosis is the least common form of the disease.
-Relapses or attacks occur periodically.
-However, symptoms continue and are progressive between relapses.
+Progressive relapsing multiple sclerosis is the least common form.
+Relapses or attacks happen every so often.
+But symptoms continue and get worse between relapses.

-Progressive relapsing MS is rare enough that little is known about it.
+This type is rare enough that doctors don’t know much about it.
 Probably around 5% of people with multiple sclerosis have this form.
-Progressive relapsing MS seems similar to primary progressive MS in many ways.
+In many ways, it seems similar to primary progressive MS.

 What Causes Multiple Sclerosis?

-- Vaccines.
+Vaccines.
 Extensive research has essentially ruled out vaccines as a cause of MS.

 Epstein-Barr virus exposure.
 Some research has shown that people who develop MS have antibodies to the EBV in their bodies.
 That means they have been exposed to the virus.
 It has also shown that the risk of developing MS is much higher in people who have been ill with EBV.